suprmat95/nodejs_https_apis/README.md

         ```bash
            {"data": [{"field1": "newValue"}]}
         ```
+        A resource that has been previously deleted cannot be updated.
         **Result:**
         1. `200` OK
         2. `500` Error updating resource with id
-        3. `404` Resource not found with id
+        3. `404` Resource not found with id || Resource deleted at this timestamp
         4. `400` Resource data can not be empty
     5.  **DELETE** to delete one resources:
         ```bash